-There are many reports in Google Analytics that include “average” metrics: average of pages/session, average bounce rate, average session duration, average time on page, etc. etc. Average values can be very useful in analysing patterns and trends in our data, but we also need to be mindful of some of the risks and shortcomings inherent in these metrics.
+What is average session duration in Google Analytics and what does it entail?
+Average values can be very useful in analysing patterns and trends in our data, but we also need to be mindful of some of the risks and shortcomings inherent in these metrics.

 This blog post will help you to understand and use the “average session duration” metric in Google Analytics.

 Already we begin to see that the site-wide average session duration is not as straightforward as it might appear at first glance.
 In addition, as with all average metrics, any outlying (extreme) values can dramatically skew the results.

 Rather than relying on the site-wide average session duration, we analyse and report the “average session duration” for each individual traffic source.
-This gives us a far better insight into the true “average session duration”, but it is still not the most efficient way to deal with averages.
+This gives us far better insight into the true “average session duration”, but it is still not the most efficient way to deal with averages.

 In order to better understand the “average session duration” for the traffic, for example, coming in from “Google organic search”, we need to further segment this traffic source:

 The report displays all the traffic sources (search engines) that are sending organic search traffic to our websites.
-The majority (93%) of our organic search traffic is coming in via Google, so it would be useful to further explore the “average session duration” for this traffic source.
+The majority of our organic search traffic is coming in via Google, so it would be useful to further explore the “average session duration” for this traffic source.

 Staying with the “Channels” report, select “city” as a secondary dimension:

 We can now see the average session duration for Google organic search traffic, for each of the cities where these visitors reside.
-Let’s suppose we are planning a city-specific campaign (e.g. recruitment). and we want to understand the on-site behaviour of visitors from Trondheim before targeting this location with PPC and other marketing activities.
+Let’s suppose we are planning a city-specific campaign, for example, for recruitment purposes, and we want to understand the on-site behaviour of visitors from Stockholm before targeting this location with PPC and other marketing activities.

-In this example we can see that 53% of the sessions last for 0-10 seconds, and approx. 24% of the sessions last for 61 or more seconds.
-If we assume that it would take at least 3 minutes for a visitor to convert on our website, then only about 13% of the Google organic traffic from Trondheim has the potential to convert.
+In this example, we can see that 63% of the sessions last for 0-10 seconds, and 13% of the sessions last between 11-30 seconds.
+If we assume that it would take at least 3 minutes for a visitor to convert on our website, then only about 9,6% of the Google organic traffic from Stockholm has the potential to convert.

 There is another issue worth mentioning which can also skew the “average session duration”, and that is data sampling.
 Google Analytics uses data sampling to analyse large data sets in an efficient and timely manner.
 If your Google Analytics reports are affected by data sampling then metrics such as “average session duration” can have inaccuracies of between 20 and 80%.

-In conclusion, the decisions we make and budget allocated are (or should be) influenced by the analysis, interpretation and reporting of user behaviour on our websites.
-For this reason (amongst others) we need to be careful and thorough when utilising average based metrics such as the “average visit duration”.
+In conclusion, the decisions we make and budget allocated are (or should be) influenced by the analysis, interpretation, and reporting of user behaviour on our websites.
+For this reason, amongst others, we need to be careful and thorough when utilising average based metrics such as the “average visit duration”.